pugson/telegram-twitter-url-expand-bot/README.md

-# Twitter Link Expander — Telegram Bot
+# Link Expander — Telegram Bot for expanding Twitter, Instagram, and TikTok links.

 ![banner-4 1@1x](https://user-images.githubusercontent.com/6843656/214646426-db3bf292-afc4-4729-8e16-64ed687127aa.png)

 Some Twitter links stopped expanding inside Telegram which made it extremely annoying when you wanted to send a banger tweet to your homies in the group chat.
 This bot replies with an alternative [vxtwitter.com](https://vxtwitter.com) URL which has a working embed for multiple photos and even includes inline video.

+## ✨🆕✨ Bot now works in Telegram Channels!

+When you add this bot to your channel it will automatically edit any message that includes a Twitter, Instagram, or TikTok link and replace the link in that message with a link to [vxtwitter.com](https://vxtwitter.com), [ddinstagram.com](https://ddinstagram.com), or [vxtiktok.com](https://vxtiktok.com) which have working embeds for each platform.
+Your channel subscribers will finally be able to watch inline videos and photos without leaving Telegram.

-## ✨🆕✨ Also supports TikTok!
+## Also supports TikTok!

 The bot can now expand TikTok videos inside Telegram.
 It will reply with a link to [vxtiktok.com](https://vxtiktok.com) which has a working embed for TikTok videos so you can see them play inline inside Telegram.